 However, whilst I was browsing some of my favourite food blogs recently, I came across this delicious sounding cookie from Jere at One Hot Oven.
 Her recipe for chewy Iced Lemon Cookies sounded so different to the usual type of cookie that I make (no chocolate!), and perfect for Spring!

 This recipe contains a generous amount of lemon, both from juice and zest of THREE lemons, so the flavour is absolutely unmistakable!
 Jere’s recipe pushes the lemon quotient over the top with a zesty, tangy icing which helps keep the cookies moist and delicious in the cookie tin.
 These chewy cookies are perfect for lovers of all things lemon and might just be my favorite vegan lemon cookie recipe.

+- Fresh lemons.
 We start with the most important ingredient of all, Lemons!
 As the saying goes, when life gives you lemons, make lemonade.
 However, I think if you make these cookies, you’ll enjoy your excessive lemon life bounty even more.
 Lemons do come in varying sizes.
 In the UK, if you buy them from the supermarket, they are usually quite small, nothing like the huge lemons you see chefs on TV using.

 Here’s a really useful article about sizing your lemons for baking.
 To be honest, this recipe uses mostly zest, and the only danger you might be in is making your lemon cookies too zesty…and if that’s the case, you probably won’t be making these cookies anyway!
 There is no risk of these not having a tangy lemon flavour!